Second Müller cabinet: Armored cruiser A

 At the beginning of its term in office, the new cabinet was faced with a serious crisis over the armored cruiser A, both in the public eye and within the government.
 The Treaty of Versailles had imposed significant constraints on Germany's armaments, although the construction of new warships was not completely prohibited.
 The Reichswehr had vigorously pushed for the construction of armored cruisers under the Marx government, ostensibly to replace obsolete units.
 While the Reichsrat, Parliament's upper house led by Prussia, had spoken out against the construction in December 1927, the Reichstag, with the Bürgerblock parties in the majority, had voted in favor.
 The Reichsrat responded on 31 March 1928, the day of the Reichstag's dissolution, with a request to the cabinet, which was then acting only in a managing capacity, to approve the construction of the ship after 1 September 1928 and a renewed examination of the financial situation.
-In the 1928 Reichstag election campaign, the left-wing parties SPD and KPD had sharply criticized the plan and demanded that it be abandoned in favor of social projects.
+In the 1928 Reichstag election campaign, the left-wing parties SPD and KPD had sharply criticised the plan and demanded that it be abandoned in favor of social projects.
 Their campaign slogan was "Food for children instead of armored cruisers".
 The DDP also considered the armored cruiser to be a prestige project for the German Navy that made little sense.
 During the coalition negotiations, the DVP had pushed for the construction of the ship and referred to the favorable vote in the previous Reichstag.
 The Centre had supported the DVP, but only half-heartedly, and the DDP had abstained.
 In order not to endanger the formation of the coalition, a decision on the cruiser was postponed.